 Journal or writing prompts aim to guide you with what to write in your journal and usually have a specific theme or direction they want you to head in.
-For example, goal-setting journal prompts help you set goals and journal prompts for shadow work help you do shadow work.

 However, even this might sound daunting if you’ve never used journal prompts or even journaled before.